Jayden Okunbor: 2019

-In Round 3 of the 2019 NRL season, Okunbor made his NRL debut for the Canterbury-Bankstown Bulldogs against the Wests Tigers, playing on the wing and having a solid match registering 214 metres in Canterbury's 22–8 win at Campbelltown Stadium.
+Okunbor made his National Rugby League (NRL) debut in round 3 of the 2019 NRL season for the Canterbury-Bankstown Bulldogs against the Wests Tigers, playing on the wing and having a solid match registering 214 metres in Canterbury's 22–8 win at Campbelltown Stadium.
 In the next match in Round 4 against the Melbourne Storm, Okunbor had a powerhouse performance, scoring his first NRL career try, and ran for a whopping 290 metres even busting through 2 tackles from Storm captain Cameron Smith during Canterbury's unlucky 18–16 loss at AAMI Park.
 On 29 April 2019, Okunbor was rewarded with a 2-year extension with Canterbury to the end of the 2021 season.

 On 21 May, Okunbor was ruled out for 6 weeks after suffering a toe ligament injury in Canterbury's Round 10 victory over the Gold Coast where Okunbor had scored 2 tries.

 Okunbor made a total of 10 appearances for Canterbury in the 2019 NRL season as the club finished 12th on the table.
 At one stage, Canterbury-Bankstown found themselves sitting last on the table and in real danger of finishing with the wooden spoon.
 However, for the third straight season, Canterbury achieved four upset victories in a row over Penrith, the Wests Tigers, South Sydney and Parramatta who were all competing for a place in the finals series and were higher on the table.
 Pay was credited with the late season revival as the side focused heavily on defence.

 2020

-After being reinstated to the Canterbury club, Okunbor played his first game of the 2020 NRL season in round 18 against Manly-Warringah where Canterbury lost 32-20.
+After being reinstated to the Canterbury club, Okunbor played his first game of the 2020 NRL season in round 18 against Manly-Warringah where Canterbury lost 32–20.

 2021

 Okunbor missed the first half of the 2021 NRL season due to an injury to his Anterior Cruciate Ligament, suffered in Canterbury's final game of the 2020 NRL season against the Penrith Panthers.
-He played his first game in Round 18 and scored a try in Canterbury's 32-24 loss to the South Sydney Rabbitohs.
+He played his first game in Round 18 and scored a try in Canterbury's 32–24 loss to the South Sydney Rabbitohs.

 On 20 July, the Canterbury club announced that Okunbor had re-signed a contract for a further two-years, keeping him at the club until the end of 2023.

 Okunbor made a total of seven appearances for Canterbury and scored five tries in the 2021 NRL season as the club finished last and claimed the Wooden Spoon.